We all have different expectations in a relationship.

-Being familiar with healthy relationships raises our expectations but observing failing ones can lower them just as easily.
-Most marital experts advise couples to have lower expectations in relationships.
+Being familiar with healthy relationships raises our expectations in a relationship, but observing failing ones can lower them just as easily.
+So, couples should work on lowering expectations in a relationship.

 They argue that if you expect less from your partner, you are less likely to be disappointed.

 However, this advice is completely wrong.Donald Baucom, a psychology professor at the University of North Carolina who has studied marital expectations for more than ten years, discovered that people only get what they expect.

 Low expectations in a relationship lead to poor relationships.